Vold3mort/Quansheng-UV-K5-Mods/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] Please use title that makes sense"
+title: "[BUG] Please use a title that makes sense"
 labels: bug
 assignees: ''